ChmielewskiKamil/ethernaut-foundry/src/levels/03-CoinFlip/README.md

 ![Example conversion using online hex to dec converter](https://github.com/ChmielewskiKamil/ethernaut-foundry/blob/coin-flip-level3/img/CoinFlip-hex-to-decimal-converter.png?raw=true)

-Clearly, this is not our number.
-It turns out that `cast --to-base` function has some problems with numbers raised to the power of `77` that are close to the `max_uin256` value.
-If you want to read more detailed explanation of this problem, please refer to the issue that I've submitted to the Foundry repo [here](https://github.com/foundry-rs/foundry/issues/3432).
+This is not our number.
+It turns out that the `cast --to-base` function has some problems with numbers raised to the power of `77` that are close to the `max_uin256` value.
+If you want to read a more detailed explanation of this problem, please refer to the issue that I've submitted to the Foundry repo [here](https://github.com/foundry-rs/foundry/issues/3432).